-- 13. The Authority is fully committed to the principles of corporate governance.
+- 12. The Authority is fully committed to the principles of corporate governance.
 The Service Leadership Team and Audit and Finance Committee review, by way of an action plan, the governance issues contained within the Annual Governance Statement (AGS) on a quarterly basis.
-The position in relation to the action plan for 2020/21 is set out in Appendix A. Issues which were ongoing at 31st March 2021 will be included in the 2021/22 action plan.
-The progress made in implementing recommendations in relation to governance issues is confirmed by Internal Audit and forms the starting point of the work carried out in producing the AGS for 2020/21. - 14.
-In addition, based on assurance work undertaken by Internal Audit during 2020/21, the Head of Internal Audit has issued a Moderate overall assurance opinion on the adequacy and effectiveness of internal control operating across the Authority in 2020/21.
+The position in relation to the action plan for 2022/23 is set out in Appendix A. Issues which were ongoing on 31st March 2023 will be included in the 2023/24 action plan.
+The progress made in implementing recommendations in relation to governance issues is confirmed by Internal Audit and forms the starting point of the work carried out in producing the AGS for 2022/23. - 13.
+In addition, based on assurance work undertaken by Internal Audit during 2022/23, the Head of Internal Audit has issued a Moderate overall assurance opinion on the adequacy and effectiveness of internal control operating across the Authority in 2022/23. - 14.
+The moderate opinion provides assurance that there is a sound system of control in place however there are some weaknesses and evidence of ineffective controls.
+When taken within a context of the change the Authority continues to face, the reduction in resources and the increasing diverse nature of the Internal Audit Plan, this assurance opinion should be regarded as positive.

-- 15. The moderate opinion provides assurance that there is a sound system of control in place however there are some weaknesses and evidence of ineffective controls.
-Given the unprecedented impact of the coronavirus pandemic which was evident throughout the whole of the financial year 2020/21 and which required the Authority to adapt and deliver its services in new and innovative ways which when taken within a context of change the Authority continues to face, the reduction in resources and the increasing diverse nature of the Internal Audit Plan, the sustainment of this assurance opinion should be regarded as positive. - 16.
-The issues detailed below have been agreed with the Service Leadership Team for inclusion in the 2021/22 action plan:
+15. The issues detailed below have been agreed with the Service Leadership Team for inclusion in the 2023/24 action plan: